Guide to Web3 and dApp Infrastructure

 4. Protocols

 Frameworks and systems providing infrastructure for decentralized networks.
-They define rules for data storage, transmission, and processing across a blockchain network.
+They define data storage, transmission, and processing across a blockchain network.

 the-building-blocks-of-web3-doors.png